GET YOUR MMJ CARD

 - Create a patient account with the VCCA Medical Cannabis Portal.

-- Wait for approval (within 10 business days).
+- Wait for the physical card in the mail (within 10 business days)

 Renewing your Virginia medical cannabis certification is almost identical to the initial approval process.